textpattern/textpattern-com-website/README.md

 $ npm install -g grunt-cli
 ```

 Consult the Grunt documentation for more instructions if necessary.
-You might need to use `sudo npm install -g grunt-cli` instead when installing on certain Unix-based systems.

 ### Installing dependencies